-Bob Frutos has been serving the Burbank community for over 15 years.
+Bob Frutos has been serving the Burbank community for more than 16 years.
 In 2003 he was appointed to the Burbank Police Commission and has served as its Chairman for three years.
 He served as a member of the Burbank Charter Review Committee and sub-committee.
 He served for over five years on the Board of Directors of the Kids Community Dental Clinic.
 Bob was elected to the Burbank City Council in 2013.

 Bob was committed to community service at a very early age.
 Growing up he was an active member of the Boy Scouts and the Police Explorer program that molded his professional career.
 During his 28 years of public service in Law Enforcement, he learned the value of working with residents, businesses and neighborhoods in a collaborative effort to find solutions to complex community issues.
 As a former Community Liaison Officer, he has experience in bringing the community and local agencies together to find solutions that address problems to make a difference.
 He worked with the Explorers as a Youth Services Program Coordinator for nine years and he was successful in building strong community ties with local businesses and residents to build support for the programs that he has overseen.
 He knows the value of investing in our youth through collaborative efforts with the school district and partnerships with local non-profit organizations.
 Bob is currently a Reserve Police Officer and he is committed to working tirelessly to meet the needs of our community.